barrucadu/dejafu/doc/advanced.rst

 * **Trace simplification**, rewriting execution traces into a simpler form (particularly effective with the random testing).

+* **Safe IO**, pruning needless schedules when your IO is only used to manage thread-local state.

 See the ``Test.DejaFu.Settings`` module for more information.